NorbertSapi/hockliffe_wanderer/README.txt

 Hockliffe Wanderer

-The main goal of this project is to creaate a website for an imanigary local walking group / organisation.
+The main goal of this project is to create a website for an imanigary local walking group / organisation.
 The idea of the group came from a group of women from Hockliffe who started to meet to walk together first and meet in the local pub once in month.
 I use fictive pictures for the website.

 Programming language used: HTML5, CSS3